This toolkit is funded by donations - any contributions are appreciated.

 For more information and how to book, please click here

-Inn 2026, we are planning to include courses for people with long term health condition and healthcare providers who support them.
+In 2026, we are planning to include courses for people with long term health conditions and healthcare providers who support them.

 Important